Tropical Iguana Care Sheet

-- Clear vent
+- Clear nose and vent

-- weight loss or decreased appetite
+- Weight loss or decreased appetite

-- mucus in mouth or nose
+- Discharge or bubbles from eyes, mouth or nose

-- paralysis of limbs
+- Weakness or paralysis of limbs

-Common Health Issues
+Common Iguana Health Issues

 |Health Issue||Symptoms or Causes||Suggested Action|

-|Health Issue Kidney disease||Symptoms or Causes Weight loss, lethargy, swollen abdomen, neck or eyes, and frequent drinking or urinating.
-Main cause is dehydration.||Suggested Action Seek immediate veterinary attention.|
+|Health Issue Kidney disease||Symptoms or Causes Weight loss, decreased appetite, lethargy, swollen abdomen, neck or eyes, and frequent drinking or urinating.
+Can be caused by dehydration, infection, cancer, toxin or improper diet.||Suggested Action Seek immediate veterinary attention.|

-|Health Issue Metabolic bone/vitamin deficiency||Symptoms or Causes Inability to absorb calcium due to insufficient UVB light or improper calcium/vitamin D. If untreated, can lead to a disorder characterized by deformities, softened bones, swollen limbs and lethargy.||Suggested Action Consult your veterinarian and provide ample UVB lighting and the proper amount of calcium/vitamin supplements.|
+|Health Issue Metabolic bone/vitamin deficiency||Symptoms or Causes Inability to absorb dietary calcium due to insufficient UVB light or inappropriate diet or improper vitamin supplementation.
+If untreated, can lead to skeletal deformities, soft or fractured bones, swollen limbs, decreased appetite, weight loss, lethargy, seizures and death.||Suggested Action Consult your veterinarian and provide ample UVB lighting and the proper amount of calcium/vitamin supplements.|

-|Health Issue Respiratory disease||Symptoms or Causes Labored breathing and mucus in the mouth or nose.
-Can be caused by a habitat that is too cold or damp.||Suggested Action Consult your veterinarian and ensure habitat is the proper temperature.|
+|Health Issue Respiratory disease||Symptoms or Causes Labored breathing, discharge or bubbles from eyes, nose or mouth, decreased appetite and lethargy.
+Can be caused by inappropriate temperature, humidity or lighting in habitat, predisposing to infection.||Suggested Action Consult your veterinarian and ensure habitat has the proper temperature, humidity and lighting.|